kupfer-software/location_service/README.md

-# Location Service (Django)
+# Location service (Django)

 ## Summary

-The location service adds storing of international addresses and grouping them.
+The location service enables your application to store and group international addresses.
-Therefore it exposes the SiteProfile model with a flexible scheme for the location data and the ProfileType model to classify the SiteProfiles dynamically.
+It exposes the SiteProfile model with a flexible schema for location data and the ProfileType model to classify the SiteProfiles.

 ## REST data models